 Even with careful planning, travel costs can easily get out of hand: foreign taxes, splurges, unfavorable conversion rates, and other unforeseen costs can gobble up your budget.
 Though Canada is among the most competitive countries in terms of travel affordability, you can't go wrong with this list of ways to save money without sacrificing the quality of your trip.

 Consider Flying Into an Alternative Airport

 Many of Canada's most popular cities are within a reasonable drive from the U.S. border.
 For example, Seattle is a two-hour drive away from Vancouver and the Buffalo International Airport is slightly closer than that to Toronto.
 Compare fares for flights into these U.S. airports; not only may airfares be cheaper, but you may also find savings in parking, car rentals, hotels and other amenities that are outside of the big city.

 Also, consider flying into smaller towns outside of big cities.
 For example, travel bargains may exist flying into Hamilton Airport, 45 minutes from Toronto, that aren't available to Toronto's Pearson International Airport.

 Canada's travel seasons are comparable to those in the U.S. summer is the high season, as is Christmastime and school break (which varies by province).

-U.S. Thanksgiving in November presents a good chance for travel savings in Canada, as Canada's Thanksgiving is in October and November in Canada is a traditionally slow travel time.
+U.S. Thanksgiving in November presents a good chance for travel savings in Canada, as Canada's Thanksgiving is in October and November in Canada is traditionally slow travel time.
 Other good times for savings include ski package deals In January and spring skiing in April.

-Make Big Cities Your Day Trip and Stay in Smaller Towns
+Make Cities Day Trips and Stay in Small Towns

 One of the benefits of cities in Canada is that they are all within easy reach of charming smaller towns, bodies of water, and inviting countryside.
 Consider staying in a more affordable neighboring town outside of a big city instead of paying top dollar for hotels, restaurants, parking, etc.

 Make Lunch Your Splurge Meal